garaj2/pcp-ed-mismatch-cancer-utilization/README.md

 ## The Question

-An insurance/healthcare technology company has asked me to help them identify counties with potential lack of cancer care-coordination within the state of California that could help them modify and target their products towards providing healthcare for cancer patients at an affordable price.
+An insurance/healthcare technology company has asked me to help them identify counties with potential lack of cancer care-coordination within the state of California that could help them modify and target their products towards providing healthcare products and services for cancer patients.

 The most common cancers in the United States also tend to be the most preventable ones such as colorectal, lung, and breast cancers.
 However, gaps in detection of those cancers can be fueled by a lack of care coordination among primary care physicians, emergency department professionals, and cancer specialists.
 In the United States, while primary care physicians are often the first to screen for and identify cancers, minority and underserved populations may first be diagnosed in the emergency department due to poverty, lack of access, or insurance (links: https://pubmed.ncbi.nlm.nih.gov/36374497/, https://pmc.ncbi.nlm.nih.gov/articles/PMC12284740/, https://academic.oup.com/jncics/article/8/3/pkae039/7682377).
 Identifying any counties in California with a notable incongruity in primary care (PCP) visits or emergency department (ED) visits versus cancer surgeries for any given year may serve as a quick and easy-to-parse proxy for potential markets for future products.